OSSE300/500

 To read about previous student experiences from OSSE 2019 please visit the School of Law Blog

 Students in both undergraduate and postgraduate programs (on-campus and online) are eligible.
 Undergraduate students enrol in OSSE300 and must have completed 48 credit points and receive permission from the Head of School.
 Interested students, who have not completed 48 credit points, may submit an expression of interest, and the Head of School will assess your eligibility on a case by case basis.
-Postgraduate students enrol in OSSE500, and require permission of the Course Coordinator or the Head of School.
+Postgraduate students enrol in OSSE500, will require permission from the Course Coordinator or the Head of School.
 Assessment will be undertaken during and post program for unit credit.

 Students in both undergraduate and postgraduate programs (on-campus and online) are eligible.
 Undergraduate students enrol in HASS301 and must have completed any 36cp in a relevant discipline area and permission of Head of School (or delegate).
 Postgraduate students enrol in HASS506 and must have completed any 18cp at 500-level, including a research training or methods unit such as HASS500 or equivalent, and prior consultation with supervisor, and permission of Head of School of Humanities, Arts and Social Sciences (or delegate).
 Interested students, who have not met the pre-requisites, may submit an expression of interest, and the Head of School (or delegate) will assess your eligibility on a case by case basis.
 Assessment will be undertaken during and post program for achieving unit credit.